Galloway on Film: How Shakespeare Taught Me the Movie Business Is Dying

 Cut.
 Edit.
 Fade.
 Dissolve.
 Close-up.
 Splice.
 Talkie.
 Studio.
 Screenplay.
-Each of them emerged in the second and third decades of the 20th century, never having been used before, or else used only in a somewhat different sense.
-They defined the grammar of a brand new medium, along with the art, technology and institutions that sprang up around it.
+Each emerged in the second and third decades of the 20th century, never having been used before or else only in a different sense.
+They defined the grammar of a brand-new medium, along with the art, technology and institutions that sprang up around it.

-In the decades that followed, as the industry matured, other words emerged.
-Splitscreen.
-Widescreen.
+In the decades that followed, as the industry matured, other words appeared.
+Split screen.
+Wide-screen.
 Zoom.
 3D.
 Blockbuster.
-None were quite as fundamental as those early, primal terms, but once the basic language of film was developed, it would have taken an earthquake to add more.
+None was quite as fundamental as those early, primal terms, but once the basic language of film was developed, it would have taken an earthquake to add more.
 (In fact, an earthquake did add more: Remember Earthquake and Sensurround, anyone?)

 That means it's been almost two decades since any substantial words were added to the dozens we still use every day when talking about film.
 Even the synonyms for the word film haven't changed.
 We have picture and movie (talkie and flick have dropped out of usage), but you'd think by now Hollywood would have come up with as many variants as the Eskimos have for snow.

-Even television, a medium so closely related to film, has been a steady spigot for words.
-Think bingeing, streaming, cord-cutting, over-the-top — add them all up and they won’t use much ink in the next edition of the Oxford English Dictionary, but at least they’ll get a mention.
+Even television, a medium closely related to film, has been a steady spigot for words.
+Think bingeing, streaming, cord-cutting, over the top — add them all up and they won't use much ink in the next edition of the Oxford English Dictionary, but at least they'll get a mention.

 Online.
 Offline.
 Texting.
 Sexting.
 Selfie.
 Belfie.
 We use some of these words more than hello and goodbye.

 Words and terms pop up so rapidly you can barely keep up.
-I’m sure I’m not alone in being baffled when I see any of the following: FOMO (fear of missing out).
-ICYMI (in case you missed it).
-NSFW (not safe for work).
-IRL (in real life).
-YOLO (you only live once).
+I'm sure I'm not alone in being baffled when I see any of the following: FOMO (fear of missing out), ICYMI (in case you missed it), NSFW (not safe for work), IRL (in real life) and YOLO (you only live once).

-Dozens more words have entered common usage: Hashtags and haters, photo-bombing and photo-shopping, clicks and click-bait,memes and emojis.
+Dozens more words have entered common usage: Hashtag and hater, photo-bombing and photoshopping, clicks and clickbait, memes and emojis.
 What would the world be like without them?